ScienceParkStudyGroup/rna-seq-lesson/_episodes/06-R-programming.md

 Now, in our code above, we've had to write out "Afghanistan" several times.
 This makes it not only typo-prone as we type it each time, but if we wanted to plot another country, we'd have to write that in 3 places too.
 It is not setting us up for an easy time in our future, and thinking ahead in programming is something to keep in mind.

 Instead of having "Afghanistan" written 3 times, let's instead create an object that we will assign to "Afghanistan".
-We won't name our object "country" because that's a column header with gapminder, and will just confuse us.
-Let's make it distinctive: let's write cntry (country without vowels):
+This object will be named `country`:

 ~~~
 ## create country variable
-cntry <- "Afghanistan"
+country <- "Afghanistan"
 ~~~
 {:.language-r}

-Now, we can replace each `"Afghanistan"` with our variable `cntry`.
+Now, we can replace each `"Afghanistan"` with our variable `country`.
 We will have to introduce a `paste` statement here too, and we want to separate by nothing (`""`).
 Note: there are many ways to create the filename, and we are doing it this way for a specific reason right now.

 ~~~
 ## create country variable
-cntry <- "Afghanistan"
+country <- "Afghanistan"

 ## filter the country to plot
 gap_to_plot <- gapminder %>%
-  filter(country == cntry)
+  filter(country == country)

 ## plot
 my_plot <- ggplot(data = gap_to_plot, aes(x = year, y = gdpPercap)) +
   geom_point() +
   ## add title and save
-  labs(title = paste(cntry, "GDP per capita", sep = " "))
+  labs(title = paste(country, "GDP per capita", sep = " "))

 ## note: there are many ways to create filenames with paste() or file.path(); we are doing this way for a reason.
-ggsave(filename = paste(cntry, "_gdpPercap.png", sep = ""), plot = my_plot)
+ggsave(filename = paste(country, "_gdpPercap.png", sep = ""), plot = my_plot)
 ~~~
 {:.language-r}